TexasMac's Web Site

 Case Stretching Options

-discussed below, keep in mind that the ideal case overall
+techniques discussed below, keep in mind that the ideal case overall

-length (COL) should

-certainly prior to full length resizing which will lengthen the case a few thousands.
+length resizing will lengthen the case a few thousands, expect the case

 Tim Smith-Lyon’s Case Stretcher